lanchana/GIIG/README.md

     * GiiGseekers and GiiGmakers.
 The latter can create locations and post jobs for those locations.
 They can edit and delete jobs and make payments on those jobs after they are completed.

     * GiiGseekers can add skills so they can have access to more jobs.
-The can respond to jobs and look at them using google maps.
+They can respond to jobs and look at them using google maps.

 #### Technologies and API's
 * Ruby on Rails Backend
-* AngulatJs Frontend
+* AngularJs Frontend
 * Devise user authentication
 * Facebook omniauth login with devise
 * Paperclip to upload user profile pics and Amazon s3 to store the photo.